abtion/guidelines/kick_off_meeting_RubyOnRails.md

 # Development Kickoff - Full day, Whole Team

 Starting a few weeks after any needed design starts.
-Entire team is present, including design, client, pm, remotes (should be in person).
+Entire team is present, including design, client, pm.
 May cover up to ~3 months of work.

 Come away with: